Original Publication Date: 2010

-Baker decides to attend New York University to study acting and then become an actress.
+Baker decides to attend New York University to study acting and become an actress.

 How can a virgin survive in the big bad city?

-Baker is continually caught between her faith in her Mormon religion and between her natural physical desires.
+Baker is continually caught between her faith in her Mormon religion and her natural physical desires.